IMF warns Canada on housing, trade; urges caution on rate hikes

 The International Monetary Fund said on Thursday that while Canada’s economy has regained momentum, housing imbalances have increased and uncertainty surrounding trade negotiations with the United States could hurt the recovery.

-The report, written before the central bank raised interest rates by a quarter of a percentage point on Wednesday to 0.75 percent, also said the Bank of Canada’s current monetary policy stance is appropriate, and it cautioned against tightening.
+The report, written before the central bank raised interest rates by a quarter of a percentage point on Wednesday to 0.75 per cent, also said the Bank of Canada’s current monetary policy stance is appropriate, and it cautioned against tightening.

 “While the output gap has started to close, monetary policy should stay accommodative until signs of durable growth and higher inflation emerge,” it said, adding that rate hikes should be “approached cautiously.”